Toga-Hacks-I/Toga-Hacks-Website/README.md

 # Known Issues

-While running the live server, sometimes, none of the Cloudinary images render (although they always do in the production build).
-If they don't render, just run `$.cloudinary.responsive()` in the console and that should fix it (until you refresh).
+~~While running the live server, sometimes, none of the Cloudinary images render (although they always do in the production build).
+If they don't render, just run `$.cloudinary.responsive()` in the console and that should fix it (until you refresh).~~ This issue has been resolved.
+If this still occurs, simply commit your uncommitted changes, delete the project, re-clone the repo, and run `npm i`

 # Credits